TheKrakenIO/The_Inspector/README.md

         - Edge Labeling: Arrows include metadata, such as redirect status codes and target URLs, which facilitate debugging of chained redirects.

         - Node Styling: URLs are displayed as colored boxes, making the flow easier to trace.

+      v2.0: builds on everything from v1.3 and gv1.1, and adds:

+        -  Graphviz + Matplotlib support for two types of redirect chain visualizations (user can choose)

+        -  Interactive CLI menu before scan (user configures output format, file name, user-agent, and ASCII art)

+        -  Matplotlib flowchart using networkx – less dependency-heavy and customizable

  * Output & Export